 When you apply to our Register we ask you to sign a declaration to confirm that you do not have a health condition that would affect your ability to practise your profession.
-When you fill in your application form, we ask you whether you have a health condition that would affect your ability to practise.
 You only need to declare information about a health condition if you believe that your health may affect your ability to practise safely and effectively.
 If you tell us you have a health condition that might affect your fitness to practice, we will use the information you give us to decide whether you should be registered.